clnsmith/opensim-jam/opensim-jam-release/README.md

 ## Acknowledgements
 Much of the included models and codes were initially developed in the [UW Neuromuscular Biomechanics Lab at the University of Wisconsin-Madison](https://uwnmbl.engr.wisc.edu).
 Contributers to this work include Darryl Thelen, Rachel Lenhart, Jarred Kaiser, Michael Vignos, Kwang won Choi, Scott Brandon, and Josh Roth.
-Translation and extension of the orginal SIMM and UWPipeline into OpenSim was performed during my time as a PhD at UW-Madison (NIH EB015410) and Stanford ([NCSRR Visiting Scholar](https://opensim.stanford.edu/support/scholars.html)), and as a post-doc at the [Laboratory for Movement Biomechanics](https://www.movement.ethz.ch/) at ETH Zürich ([Whitaker International Program](https://www.whitaker.org/), [OpenSim Pilot Project](https://opensim.stanford.edu/support/pilot.html)).
+Translation and extension of the orginal SIMM and UWPipeline into OpenSim was performed during my time as a PhD at UW-Madison (NIH EB015410) and Stanford ([NCSRR Visiting Scholar](https://opensim.stanford.edu/support/scholars.html)), and as a post-doc at the [Laboratory for Movement Biomechanics](https://www.movement.ethz.ch/) at ETH Zürich ([Whitaker International Program](https://www.whitaker.org/), [OpenSim Pilot Project](https://opensim.stanford.edu/support/pilot.html) Pilot Project Award No. 5P2CHD065690-09).

 A list of publications that use these tools is located [here](./documentation/references.md)